Foraging Course Dorset – wild mushroom hunting

 wild mushrooms in this part of the country is not permitted, certainly

 not in bulk.
-Regardless of this I did the maths and realized I was looking
+Regardless of this I did the maths and realised I was looking

 at thousands of pounds worth of fungi, at least 200 kilos, and that was